-His work is in the collection of LACMA, Los Angeles County Museum, Smithsonian’s National Museum of American Indian, and the Tucson Museum of Art.
-A selection of Gutiérrez dye materials was also documented and added to Harvard Art Museums’ Forbes Pigment Collection, the world-renowned archive of artist materials.
-His work has exhibited nationally and internationally including at Chinati Museum, Black Mountain Collage Museum + Arts Center, Sharjah Institute for Heritage, United Arab Emirates, among others.
+His work is held in the collections of the Los Angeles County Museum of Art (LACMA), the Smithsonian National Museum of the American Indian, the Art Institute of Chicago, and the Tucson Museum of Art.
+A selection of Gutiérrez’s dye materials has also been documented and added to the Harvard Art Museums’ Forbes Pigment Collection, a world-renowned archive of artist materials.

 selected exhibitions